 -

-Supervisors in paid placements must sign the Paid Externship Supervisor Rider Agreement
+- Supervisors in directly paid placements must sign the Paid Externship Supervisor Rider Agreement.

-Students in paid externships should complete the Proposed Schedule Form.
-Externships are 3 credits, and the field placement hours should be reasonable and in proportion to the credits received.
+- Students should complete the Proposed Schedule Form.
+Externships are three credits, and the field placement hours should be reasonable and in proportion to the credits received.
+Full-time law students should not work more than 20 hours per week in their field placement.

-Students should bring a copy of their resume and position description, and be prepared to explain how this externship will help them meet their professional goals.
+Students should bring a copy of their resume and position description and be prepared to explain how this externship will help them meet their professional goals. - All externships must be centered around the education of the student.
+To ensure the integrity of the program, additional safeguards apply to directly paid externships.

 -